moycat/apple-roaster/README-en.md

 sudo dd if=output/bullseye-v1.0.0.mac-mini-2018.demo.iso of=/dev/sdX bs=4m
 ```

-If the ISO is generated remotely, just run `python3 -m http.server` on server, and change the last step to:
+If the ISO is generated remotely, just run `python3 -m http.server` on the server, and change the last step to:

 ```shell
 # burn!